Mixins

 Mixin Inheritance

 Mixin classes can extend other classes.
-Options from the mixin’s superclass chain are included:
+Options from the entire superclass chain are included automatically:

 public class BaseMixin {